Compyx/boolexpr/README.md

 evaluator can be reset for reuse without freeing and reallocating internal resources with `bexpr_reset()`.
 Cleaning up (on program exit or so) still requires `bexpr_free()` to properly release used resources.

+## Error codes and messages

+A simple mechanism is provided to check for types of errors and translating them into user-readable messages:

+The variable `extern int bexpr_errno` provides the error code set by the evaluator in case of errors.
+Error messages can be obtained with `bexpr_strerror(int errnum)`.

+Currently there is no possibility to pinpoint where in an expression the error occurred, so reporting the column number in a source line won't work.